dask/dask-jobqueue/docs/source/debug.rst

 Activate debug mode
 -------------------

-Dask-jobqueue uses python logging module.
+Dask-jobqueue uses the Python logging module.
 To understand better what is happening under the hood, you may want to activate logging display.
 This can be done by running this line of python code in your script or notebook: